mateusmlo/node-weather-website/README.md

 You may want to remove the -L flag on the "ndm:dev" script since this is something I had to add for nodemon to track changes using WSL Ubuntu.
 It may work fine without it for you.

 ## TODO:
-- [ ] Add option to retrieve temperature in Farenheits.
+- [ ] Add option to see temperature in Farenheits.
 - [ ] Add some more content to some of the pages
 - [ ] Show more weather information